Stevenson Search Partners

 Personal Data:

-Stevenson obtains personal data from data subject as well as other sources and from publicly accessible sources.
+Stevenson obtains personal data from data subjects as well as publicly accessible and other sources.

 Candidate Data:

-This refers to information Candidates provide to us: This may include personal information (e.g., a resume emailed to our team, interview by Stevenson search consultant, or communications with us in any way in connection with the executive search, pipelining or mapping business).
+This refers to information provided to us by or otherwise collected about Candidates.
+This may include personal information (e.g., from a resume emailed to our team, an interview by a Stevenson search consultant, or communications with us in any way in connection with our business).

 The information we may collect for all Candidates typically includes:

-• Contact details: such as your name, e-mail address, postal address, and telephone number
+• Contact details such as name, e-mail address, postal address, and telephone number

-• Résumé information: such as your contact details, employment history, educational history, professional qualifications, as well as languages and other skills and activities
+• Resume information such as contact details, employment history, educational history, professional qualifications, as well as languages and other skills and activities

-• Compensation and benefit details (where permitted), immigration status, certifications and degrees any other relevant information you may choose to share with us
+• Compensation and benefit details (where permitted), immigration status, certifications and degrees, and any other relevant information a Candidate may choose to share with us

-• Organizational and Career Data taken from publicly available data such as LinkedIn
+• Organizational and Career Data taken from publicly available sources such as LinkedIn

 • Client and Candidate referrals